 Get close to the subject of your photograph.
 Nothing is as bad as taking a photograph of something that is not close enough to see well.
 Make it easy for yourself and your viewers to see a subject clear and vividly.

 Look for the perfect thing to photograph.
 Despite the quality of your equipment or photo taking skills, if you don’t have a great subject it doesn’t matter.
 Carefully choose objects that inspire you, or find a model who will pose for you.

 Take a deep breath, and try to remain as still as possible when pressing the shutter button.
 Alternatively, use a tripod and/or a shutter release cable.
-Any little movement can ruin your shot.
-Get in the habit of holding your breath and being conscious of your movements before you press the shutter button.
+You could ruin your shot by accidentally moving.
+Take a second before you hit the shutter to straighten the shot and hold your breath.

 In life, people are trained to always create things that are almost perfectly even.
 To get interesting photos, it’s preferred to be a little off-center with your shots, even in a “perfect” society.
 If your camera has an auto-focus feature, it may try to lock onto whatever appears in the middle of the frame.
 Focus the shot manually, then fix the focus before hitting the shutter button.

 Whenever you travel some place new, you should have a general ideas of what you like to shoot.
 To get some good ideas on where to begin, head on over to the closest postcard rack.
 Usually the photos on these cards clue you in on popular and photo worthy local attractions and areas of interest, any of which usually make excellent subjects for your own.
 So, make an effort to visit these areas and attractions.

 Most often, your subject looks directly into the camera lens.
 Have the subject of your photo focus their eyes on a distant object, rather than the camera.
 Alternatively, you can have the subject look at something just off center of the camera.